September 16. Kazinform's timeline of major events

 EVENTS

-1944 – The Aktobe regional philharmonic hall is established.
-It is named after Gaziza Zhubanova in 1997.
+1944 – The Aktobe regional philharmonic hall named after Gaziza Zhubanova is founded in 1944.

-1976 – The Kasteyev State Museum of Arts welcomes its first visitors.
-It is founded on the basis of the collections of the Shevchenko Kazakh State Arts Gallery and the Republican Museum of Applied Arts.
+1976 – The Kasteyev State Museum of Arts welcomes the first visitors.
+It is formed on the basis of the collections of the Shevchenko Kazakh State Arts Gallery and the Republican Museum of Applied Arts.

 1992 – The Republic of Kazakhstan and the Republic of Belarus establish diplomatic relations.

-2000- Atyrau welcomes the international conference dated to the 775th anniversary of Sultan Beibars.
-It brings together scientists from Arab countries.
+2000- Atyrau hosts the international conference dated to the 775 anniversary of Sultan Beibars.
+It brings together scientists from a number of Arab countries.

-2005 – The Honorary Consulate of the Republic of Kazakhstan opens its doors in Izmir, Turkey.
+2005 – The Honorary Consulate of the Republic of Kazakhstan opens in Izmir, Turkey.

 2006 – A monument to Nauryzbai batyr is installed in Karasai district of Almaty region.

-2007 – Kazakhstan accedes the Global Nuclear Energy Partnership by signing its protocol in Vienna.
+2007 – Kazakhstan joins the Global Nuclear Energy Partnership by signing its protocol in Vienna.

-2010 – The 10th Summit of the Turkic-Speaking Countries makes a decision to create the Turkic Business Council in Baku aimed at the expansion of economic and trade ties.
+2010 – The 10th Summit of the Turkic-Speaking Countries decides to found the Turkic Business Council aimed at the expansion of economic and trade ties.

-2014 – The X Eurasia International Film Festival starts its work in Almaty bringing together the stars of Kazakhstani and Russian film industry.
+2014 – The X International Film festival Eurasia starts its work in Almaty bringing together the stars of Kazakhstani and Russian movie industry.

-2017 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev is awarded Uzbek Order El-yurt Khurmati for his merits in deepening and expanding the traditional relations of friendship and strategic partnership between the two countries.
+2017 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev is awarded Uzbek Order El-yurt Khurmati for his merits in deepening and expending the traditional relations of friendship and strategic partnership between the two countries.

-2019 – A museum of the Kazakh film industry named after Shaken Aimanov is unveiled at Kazakhfilm Studio in Almaty city.
+2019 – A museum of the Kazakh film industry named after Shaken Aimanov unveils at Kazakhfilm Studio in Almaty city.

-2020 – ‘Following the steps of great Abai: The spiritual journey’ expedition kicks off in Karaganda.
-Participants of the expedition visit places where Abai was born, lived, and created his works.

-2020 – The Al-Farabi Kazakh National University receives prestigious Global Islamic Finance Awards 2020 (GIFA) for its achievements and contribution to the development of education in the field of Islamic finance.